Distinguished Friends of the Center

 Col. John Bradley McKinney and Marsha Bonds McKinney

-Two of the more noteworthy givers were the late Marsha Bonds McKinney and Col. John Bradley McKinney, longtime supporters of the Center.
+Marsha Bonds McKinney and Col. John Bradley McKinney have been longtime supporters of the Center.
 In addition to a number of earlier gifts, upon Col. McKinney’s death at the age of 95 in October 2013, the Center received an extraordinary contribution from the McKinney’s estate.
 This bequest will support the ongoing activities of the Center, including expanding its oral history program.

-John McKinney graduated from the University of Tennessee, before later earning a law degree from Memphis State University, a Master’s in Business Administration from Harvard, and a Master’s in International Affairs from George Washington University.
+John McKinney graduated from the University of Tennessee.
+He then earned a law degree from Memphis State University, a Master’s in Business Administration from Harvard, and a Master’s in International Affairs from George Washington University.
 McKinney’s tenure in the military spanned twenty-seven years, during which he served in World War II, Korea, and Vietnam.
 After his service, McKinney worked as Chairman of the Board and CEO of ITT World Communications, retiring in 1983.

 During his military career, Col. McKinney received a Legion of Merit with three Oak Leaf Clusters, a Bronze Star with three Oak Leaf Clusters, an Air Medal, a Joint Service Commendation Medal, an Army Commendation Medal, and numerous Foreign Service and Theater medals.